-Good Mourning Grief Support Groups are for any child or teen, ages kindergarten through high school, who have experienced the death of a family member or friend.
+Good Mourning Grief Support Groups are for any child or teen, ages Kindergarten through high school, who have experienced the death of a family member or friend.
 There are also support groups available for the adults in the family.
 There is no charge for the program, but a completed application is required for each child or teen.
 For fall 2021, the Parent Orientation and 9-week series will be in mid-September through mid-November.